JJguri/cv/content/authors/admin/_index.md

 soil conditions; how crops obtain water/nutrients from the soil; how soil processes contribute to the loss of C, N; and how all these processes interact.

-Over 15 years of experience managing large soil-crop-climate datasets (5+ years using Python) and 10 years developing the Agricultural Production Systems sIMulator ([APSIM](https://www.apsim.info/)) and applying data pipelining and optimization towards solving large-scale real-world problems.
-I worked analysing data from more than 18 crops (annual ryegrass, oats, wheat, barley, soybean, maize, sorghum, sunflower, potato, lentil, fababean, lucerne, etc.).
+Over 15 years of experience managing large soil-crop-climate datasets (5+ years using Python) and 10 years developing the Agricultural
+Production Systems sIMulator ([APSIM](https://www.apsim.info/)) and applying data pipelining and optimization towards solving large-scale real-world problems.
+I collected (field experimental trials) and analysed data including >18 crop species (annual, perennials).
 I have more than [40 published articles](https://scholar.google.com.au/citations?user=5Bqcm9MAAAAJ&hl=en&oi=sra) [[13 in high-impact journals](/publication) (11 as first author)].
 I received 16 research grants (73% as chief investigator) with a cash value of ~AUD1.25M.
 I am currently mentoring [5 PhD students](/phd) in